amankayare/Fun-Club-RealTime-Chat-Netlify-Lambda-Specific/README.md

 ## How it work's

-This project is a real time chat application thru which muliple users can communicate over different channels known as rooms, no need to login with your credentials instead you can search and choose your character from the right panel of the welcome page.
+This project is a real time chat application thru which multiple users can communicate over different channels known as rooms, no need to login with your credentials instead you can search and choose your character from the right panel of the welcome page.